 Assuming that certain specialists may be of short supply in a community, reasonable price increases may initially be met with some patient customer pushback, as is normal in the free market economy, when a certain number of stakeholders who do agree to the new price, vouch for the added value in the new package, then a new cost price standard can be set.

 Doctors employed in a major medical institution may not have the same degree of pricing flexibility due to complex contractual agreements, human resources policies or the mere absence of any viable professional body who may lobby for a salary increase.
 Often in such cases, specialists may have to search for employment in a different hospital in a another city or country.

 Click here to download the ebook version of this blog

-4- Start your own Telemedicine Practice
+4- Start your own Telemedicine Practice as a Clinic Career

 The COVID-19 Pandemic was a true watershed moment for doctors to exercise their entrepreneurial mindset.
 When faced with the sudden realisation of impending financial ruin, due to furloughs from their hospital employers and lockdowns which will decrease their patient turnover; many doctors have taken the initiative to start their own online business, especially by converting their brick-and-mortar practice into a virtual telemedicine practice.

 Many have experienced great demand for telemedicine from their communities, but were pleasantly surprised by the potential from diaspora communities from around the globe.

 The nature of most telemedicine practices vary in quality and structure depending on the IT infrastructure of their patient communities, technical literacy, access to digital payments and existing communication portals in their networks.